RainbowMiner/RainbowMiner/README.md

 - your MiningPoolHub credentials, if you plan to use this pool
 - your [MiningRigRentals](https://www.miningrigrentals.com?ref=2598069) credentials, if you plan to use this pool
 - your region.
 Valid names are: US, Europe, Asia
 - your currencies.
-Valid currencies are: BTC, USD, EUR, GBP, ETH, ..
+Valid currencies are: BTC, USD, EUR, GBP, ETC, ..
 - the pools, you want to mine as comma separated list.
 - the algorithm, you want to mine as comma separated list.
 - the devices, you want to use for mining.
 Valid descriptors are: gpu, cpu, nvidia, amd (RainbowMiner will show you, which devices are available on your machine)